devflowinc/trieve-rust-client/docs/TopicApi.md

 > Vec<models::Topic> get_all_topics_for_owner_id(owner_id, tr_dataset)
 Get All Topics for Owner ID

-Get All Topics for Owner ID  Get all topics belonging to an arbitary owner_id.
+Get all topics belonging to an arbitary owner_id.
 This is useful for managing message history and chat sessions.
 It is common to use a browser fingerprint or your user's id as the owner_id.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Parameters